-Predictive Prenatal Diagnosis for Infantile-Onset Inflammatory Bowel Disease due to Interleukin-10 Signalling Defects.
+Predictive Prenatal Diagnosis for Infantile-onset Inflammatory Bowel Disease Because of Interleukin-10 Signalling Defects.

 Ye Z., Hu W., Wu B., Zhang Y., Lei C., Williams I., Shouval DS., Kanegane H., Kim KM., de Ridder L., Shah N., Ling G., Yerushalmi B., Kotlarz D., Snapper S., Horn R., Klein C., Muise AM., Huang Y., Uhlig HH.